jan-dolejsi/vscode-pddl/client/README.md

 ![planner](https://raw.githubusercontent.com/wiki/jan-dolejsi/vscode-pddl/img/PDDL_plan.gif)

+Control+click on action names in `.plan` files to jump to the action definition in the domain file.

 #### Hide actions from plan visualization

 Plan visualization details may be fine-tuned using an additional file `<domain>.planviz.json`, where `<domain>` refers to the domain file name without the `.pddl` extension, placed into the same folder as the domain file.
 Following syntax is supported: